 1. Turkish Airlines Lounge, Central Terminal

-The Turkish Lounge has a very decent food, and drink selection for a Priority Pass lounge with a self serve soft and alcoholic drink selection.
+The Turkish Lounge has a very decent food and drinks selection for a Priority Pass lounge with a self-serve soft and alcoholic drink selection.
 Alcohol includes four types of wine (two whites and two reds), tea, a coffee machine, spirits, beer.